PiotrRaszkowski/wetfilament/universal_24v_chamber_heater_for_klipper.md

 **Fix:** Solder 100nF ceramic capacitor between GP26 and GND on the Pico 2.
 See [Thermistor Noise Filtering](#thermistor-noise-filtering) section.

+### KSD9700 Thermal Cutoff False-Triggers During Normal Operation

+**Symptom:** Heater cuts off unexpectedly during normal heating.
+KSD9700 trips even though chamber temperature is within normal range (40–60°C).
+Heater works again after KSD cools down.

+**Cause:** The PTC element has a consistency temperature of ~200°C. The M3 mounting screws conduct heat directly from the PTC body and can reach 100–140°C even during normal operation with the fan running.
+A KSD rated at 120°C or lower will false-trigger at these temperatures.

+**Fix:** Replace with KSD9700 **140°C NC**.
+If 140°C still triggers (unlikely with fan running), consider adding a thin thermal insulation washer between the KSD and the screw head to reduce heat transfer while maintaining thermal coupling for emergency detection.

+### Fuse Melting Inside Heater Housing

+**Symptom:** Glass fuse blows or melts despite current being within rating.
+Fuse holder feels warm/hot to the touch.
+Fuse glass may look intact but element is melted.

+**Cause:** The NexGen3D heater housing interior reaches 100–150°C+ during operation.
+Glass fuses derate significantly at elevated temperatures — a 15A fuse at 120°C ambient may blow at only 8–10A, which is the normal PTC operating current.
+Cheap fuse holders with thin spring contacts add resistive heating (I²R) on top of ambient heat.

+**Fix:**
+1. Move the fuse **outside** the heater housing, near the PSU at room temperature
+2. Replace glass fuse + holder with an **automotive MIDI 15A** fuse in a hermetric holder
+3. MIDI blade contacts have much lower resistance than glass fuse spring clips

 ### SAVE_CONFIG Overrides Watermark Setting

 **Symptom:** You set `control: watermark` in printer.cfg but Klipper still uses PID.